codamrobotics/ROS-Docker/README.md

     ros-docker.sh help

-to display options the following options:
+to display the following options:

     ./ros-docker.sh - Develop and test ROS in Docker
     usage: